 Furthermore if the ebike system comes with a display - there are some that don't now - we recommend that you avoid the coloured displays (hard to read in direct sunlight) or small displays (just hard to read).

-Choose a model that offers at least 4 levels of pedal assist and, ideally, a torque sensor
+Tip #2: Choose a model that offers at least 4 levels of power and, ideally, a torque sensor

 As a beginner rider you don’t want to have big jumps up in power between levels, nor do you want a strong surge in power as soon as you start pedalling.

-The entry level hub drive systems, while often a lower price, usually do not have the technology to smooth out the power delivery that the higher priced systems have.
-You can get unexpected surges of power which, for a beginner rider, can be offputting at best and dangerous at worse.
+The entry level hub drive systems, while lower in price, usually do not have the technology to smooth out the power delivery that the higher priced systems have.
+With these you can get unexpected surges of power which, for a beginner rider, can be offputting at best and dangerous at worse.

-Not always though and we always recommend a test ride before buying.
+This is not always the case though which is why we recommend a test ride before buying.
 Every manufacturer has different motor and power characteristics, from the sporty to the relaxed cruiser.

-The walk assist mode allows the bike to walk along at up to 6km/hr on its own.
-This is a very handy feature if eg. you can't quite make it up a hill or you have fully loaded up your shopping bags and prefer to walk it into your garage.
+The walk assist mode allows the bike to walk along at up to 6km/hr under its own power.
+This is a very handy feature if, for example, you can't quite make it up a hill or you have fully loaded up your shopping bags and prefer to walk it into your garage.

 Instead of pushing the full weight of the bike yourself the walk assist mode will do most of the work for you.

 No matter what your level of riding experience, being comfortable on your ebike is an absolute must.
-This is from both an enjoyment and a safety perspective, and the more comfortable you are the more you will ride.
+This is from an enjoyment as well as a safety perspective and the more comfortable you are the more you will ride.

-Starting out with the correct bike frame size and body positioning is always important and there are good options for frame type too.
+Starting out with the correct bike frame size, type and body positioning is always important.

-There are also great low step (or stepthrough options - the wave style frame such as the one pictured above) which make it very easy to mount and dismount your bike.
+- The low step, also referred to as a stepthrough or a wave frame (such as the one pictured above).
+This is very easy to mount and dismount your bike.

-While there are some good value hub-drive ebikes available many beginners prefer frames with mid-drive motors for the extra stability the central motor positioning offers.
+While there are some good value hub-drive ebikes available many beginners prefer bikes with mid-drive motors for the extra stability and balance that the central motor positioning offers, and also its smoothness.